The Difference

 We are different

-Unlike other hydrogen production methods, our RiPR technology can generate both low-carbon biomethane and carbon-negative hydrogen, offering flexibility and immediate value across multiple markets.
-It can process a wide range of feedstocks, including diverse waste streams, without relying on green electricity, large volumes of water, or strategic rare-earth metals.
-This allows RiPR to overcome the limitations of anaerobic digestion for biomethane or electrolysis for green hydrogen.
-The process also generates minimal tars or contaminants, reducing downstream processing costs.
+RiPR can process a broad range of feedstocks, including challenging wet wastes, without relying on green electricity, large volumes of fresh water or strategic rare earth metals.
+This allows it to overcome the limitations of both anaerobic digestion and electrolysis, while producing minimal tars or contaminants and keeping downstream processing simple and cost effective.

 How is Wild Hydrogen different?